-When we were trying to figure out how to set up the spaces of the game board we went through a number of ideas, we asked other organizations how they designed their Candy Land set-ups and we researched other ideas.
+When we were trying to figure out how to set up the spaces of the game board we went through a number of ideas, we asked other organizations how they designed their Candy Land set-ups and we did some online research.

 We wanted the game spaces to last a long time but they needed to be light because we knew we’d be carrying them to and from storage every year.
 We also needed to have them 6 or 7 different colors based on the game itself.
 Another consideration was the time it would take to create 70-120 spaces.
 We knew we would be cutting and painting characters and felt we didn’t want to spend the extra time cutting and painting spaces as well.
 Below were the options we considered: